PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/data-visu.rst

 .. how to use term: ======>>> :term: asdf; asdfasd

+.. tip:: Feel free to click on the figures for inspecting their features carefully by enlarging or downloading.
+They are licensed under `MIT License <https://choosealicense.com/licenses/mit/>`_.

 Intra modes in HEVC
 -------------------

+.. _figure0-1:
 .. figure:: ./images/mode_dirs.png
    :scale: 25 %
    :alt: size8_mode0